CameronHN/react-cv-builder-frontend/README.md

 npm run dev
 ```
 Your terminal should display a localhost and port, indicating where the project is running.
 For example: ```http://localhost:5173/```.
 Copy and paste it into your browser to view the project.

+## Components

+**Mantine**
+- Images are sparingly used either directly into the image component, or are assigned to a variable and then referenced in the image component.
+- The contact form is assembled by using Input and Button

+**React**
+- Data is displayed on to the page using React functional components.
+- All data is not hard coded to the web pages.
+Instead, they are populated into objects with enforced data types.